Techtonica/curriculum/projects/recipe-page/phase-4-DOM-Manipulation.md

 #### 2. Adding a check mark as an element to a list

-To add checkbox to the page, we’ll need to use this process
+To add checkbox to the page, we’ll need to use this process:

+(n.b. 'var' is now deprecated, so use either 'let' or 'const' to create a variable)
 ![Brute Force Approach to adding a checkbox](https://raw.githubusercontent.com/Techtonica/curriculum/af027e9524fff7abab62e65705f8d3427424c7d9/projects/pr-screenshot/pr-dommanipulation1.png)

 #### 3. Adding a strikethrough when someone clicks an element